 The Death Benefit

-The death benefit is the amount that's paid out from your policy if you die during the term of coverage.
-You can choose who receives the payout—which is usually a family member but in some cases could be a business partner or other person who depends on you.
+The death benefit is the amount that’s paid out from your policy if you die during the term of coverage.
+You can choose who receives the payout.
+This is usually a family member but in some cases could be a business partner or other person who depends on you.

 Those who receive the money are called beneficiaries.
-You can name multiple beneficiaries who will split the proceeds, or you can have a primary beneficiary and a backup beneficiary in case the primary beneficiary passes away.
+You can name multiple beneficiaries who will split the proceeds, or you can have a primary beneficiary and a backup beneficiary in case the primary beneficiary dies.

 You need a living beneficiary or your life insurance proceeds become part of your estate and must go through the probate process.

-While a term life insurance policy is designed to pay out a death benefit when you pass on, most policies contain certain exclusions.
+While a term life insurance policy is designed to pay out a death benefit when you die, most policies contain certain exclusions.
 For example, your policy may not pay out your death benefit if you:

 - Die by suicide

-- Pass away as a result of participating in a specific dangerous activity, such as hang gliding
+- Die as a result of participating in a specific dangerous activity, such as hang gliding

 - Die as a result of a plane crash on a private plane